-There are three basic types of IRAs available to individuals:
+There are 3 basic types of IRAs available to individuals:

 - A traditional IRA offers a tax deduction for the tax year in which the contribution was made.

 - A Roth IRA gives investors the chance to invest money after taxes and then take the contributions and earnings out tax-free in retirement.

 - A nondeductible IRA is generally the only alternative for very high earners who otherwise don't qualify for the other types.